PDC-support/openmp-lab-exercises/intro_lab/README.md

 - What is the scheduling that provides the best performance?
 What is the reason for that?
 - What is the fastest parallel implementation of pi.c / pi.f90 program?
-What is the reason for being the fastest?
+What is the reason for it being the fastest?
 What would be an even faster implementation of pi.c / pi.f90 program?